avaughan-ieso/eng-career-progression/README.md

 In terms of competency, theory is not enough.
 Levels are built on relevant working experience as well as theoretical knowledge.

+## What is it?
+A career progression framework for all roles within Engineering

 ## Dimensions
 - Technical
 - Approach and Impact
 - Communication and Leadership

-## What?
-A career progression framework for all roles within Engineering

 ## Why?
 - We need a way to explain the difference between levels, and give someone guidance on which skills to develop